Referee Zero Tolerance Policy

 1. No one is to speak to the referee in an aggressive manner before, during or after the game.
 Coaches may ask questions, politely, before and after the game, point out emergencies during the game, or respond to the referee if addressed during the game.
 Coaches and/or Spectators may NOT enter the Field of Play at any time (including halftime and after match has ended) unless instructed/invited to do so by the Referee.

 2. Absolutely no disputing calls, during or after the game.
 NO YELLING at the referee–EVER, and no criticism, sarcasm, harassment, or intimidation of any kind before, during or after the game.
 If the Coach wishes to get an explanation for a particular call he/she must wait until halftime or after the match is finished.
 They may NOT come onto the Field of Play unless invited to enter with Referee’s permission.
-They should approach the Referee in a calm and controlled manner.
+If/when invited onto the field of play, they should approach the Referee in a calm and controlled manner.
 It is not the Referee’s responsibility to defend or justify his/her calls.
 All decisions are made “in the opinion of the referee” (ITOOTR) and to the best of their ability.
 In accordance of Law 5 of The Laws of the Game, “The decisions of the referee, and all other match officials, must always be respected.”

 3. Violators may be ejected and are subject to disciplinary action by the Region 20 AYSO Board of Directors.